Penang Street Food

 Try their sweet dishes; you will be one happy soul after that!
 The job of choosing one isn’t easy let me warn you about that.
 Their shaved ice bowls of sweet things are so different from other varieties of desserts I have had before, very unique!
 Ais Kacang – keep scooping into the bowl heaped with shaved ice and you will get corns, red beans, peanuts and they taste so good… omg I want to have some right now!
 Cendol is yet another variety with lesser ingredients but you can add coconut milk and palm sugar to your taste.

-Have you had any of these?
+Have you had any of these Penang Street Food?
 Do you have any other dish to suggest?
-Do let me know in your comments.
+Let me know in your comments.